Franklin and the Turtle Lake Treasure: Versions

 Franklin and the Turtle Lake Treasure is available in French and English versions, which have different case covers.
 The film's French title is Franklin et le trésor du lac, and it was released in Canadian and French theaters in 2006.
-On May 22, 2007, HBO Video (instead of Universal Pictures Home Entertainment) released the film on DVD in the United States.
+On May 22, 2007, HBO Video released the film on DVD in the United States.
 It received a G rating from the MPAA although it was not theatrically released in the US.

 Reception

 Anna Hart of the Empire called it an "Unecessary spin-off of a fairly lame children's animation."

 The film grossed $4.1 million in the territories where it was released theatrically.